-Cinemagic is an organisation with international networks and a worldwide reputation for excellence in children’s programming.
+Cinemagic is an organisation with international networks and a worldwide reputation for excellence in children’s and youth programming.

-Since it was established Cinemagic has engaged with almost 1 million young people, screened over 3,000 films, and hosted over 500 masterclasses, industry workshops, Q&As and special events.
+Since it was established Cinemagic has engaged with almost 1 million young people.
 Our film production projects have received international acclaim for their ambition, quality and reach.

 Cinemagic embraces the magic of film, television and digital technologies and offers young people the chance to develop real skills, explore opportunities, and reaffirm their belief in what they want to do and their own ability to achieve it.

 Cinemagic has recently produced two feature films, A CHRISTMAS STAR and GRACE AND GOLIATH; secured worldwide distribution for both films; developed award-winning “behind the scene” documentaries; produced over 150 short films; and supported hundreds of young trainees to secure work in the film and television industry.

 Cinemagic has incredible patrons that share in its ethos such as, Liam Neeson, Pierce Brosnan, Saoirse Ronan, Colin Farrell, Suranne Jones, Paula Malcomson, Julian Fellowes, Hayley Mills, Saoirse Monica Jackson and Lord David Puttnam to name but a few.

 Cinemagic Festival Belfast is funded by Department of Communities through Northern Ireland Screen & funded by Belfast City Council.

 Cinemagic Festival Dublin is funded by Department of Education and Skills & Department of Culture, Heritage and the Gaeltacht.